$0 Colorado Foster Care Quick-Start Checklist

 In a kinship emergency in a rural county:

-- The county caseworker handling the child's removal is likely the same person who manages all foster care applications — call them directly rather than a general intake line
+• The county caseworker handling the child's removal may be the most direct contact — call them or the county's designated kinship contact rather than relying only on a general intake line

-- Provisional emergency placement before licensing completion is available and should be requested explicitly
+• Ask whether provisional emergency placement before licensing completion is available and, if so, what must be requested explicitly

 Who This Is For